Skip to contents

 allow_col_split TRUE If FALSE, error when columns exceed page width

-balance_col_pages FALSE If TRUE, redistribute columns evenly across column-split pages instead of packing left-to-right
+balance_col_pages FALSE Redistribute columns evenly across column-split pages

 row_cont_msg c("(continued)", "(continued on next page)") [1] shown at top of continuation page; [2] shown at bottom of page before continuation